Guidance For Student Learning

 How In Person Learning Works

 During in school days, teachers will provide direct whole-class instruction and small-group instruction.
 In the case of the building being closed student’s will have at-home learning days (remote), students will be provided with scheduled whole group and/or small group live instruction.
 Students learning at-home will also have instructional activities that are important to the learning process, that will be completed independently and will be graded.

 How Digital Learning Works

 Remote instruction will blend synchronous and asynchronous student engagement.
 Remote instruction will include live interaction with large groups, small groups and individual students.
 The school day for all students will be from 8:00-2:20.
 Children must log on every day AND engage in work.
 Students must meet all deadlines for work however some children may need to do some work at different times based upon family schedules.
 We will work with families to have all children log on at least once a day with the class/teacher during school hours.
 The DOE has set minimum expectations for time on device/day.

-During hybrid or 100% remote learning, the school day will look similar to a typical school day. your child is expected to sign on to and complete all assignments provided by the teacher.
+During in person or digital learning, the school day will look similar to a typical school day. your child is expected to sign on to and complete all assignments provided by the teacher.
 At the same time, we recognize that working independently at home is different and difficult for many students, so we want to provide flexibility.
 Live instruction will be provided at scheduled times and we encourage all students to log on during those times to receive that instruction.
 Please check your teacher’s Google Class for your live instruction schedule.
-All work for all children will be available on the Google Drive.
+Work for all children will be available on the Google Drive.

 Digital Learning Expectations